20 Reasons Why Plants are Good for Your Health

 Throughout history, humans have shown a consistent and irresistible tendency to seek out connections with nature and living things.
-This innate tendency is known as biophilia, and is transforming into a practice known as biophilic design, which is gaining increasing popularity as living plants are being incorporated into the environments we live in.
-With the increasing study of plants and the affects which they have on humans emotionally, mentally and physically, come increasing proof of the beneficial impacts which implementing plants in our daily lives has on humans.
+This innate tendency is known as biophilia and is transforming into a practice known as biophilic design, which is gaining increasing popularity as living plants are being incorporated into the environments we live in.
+With the increasing study of plants and the effects which they have on humans emotionally, mentally, and physically, come increasing proof of the beneficial impacts that implementing plants in our daily lives has on humans.

 1. Decrease Anxiety

 Increased access to green spaces was shown to reduce clinical anxiety.
 People who take walks through natural areas as opposed to urban environments have been shown to experience less anxiety for the remainder of their day.

 2. Reduce Stress

 Spending time in open spaces or around nature has been shown to significantly reduce stress levels.

 Taking such nature walks also contributes to enhanced memory retention.
 In one study that was done, subjects who took a walk through a natural area exhibited a 20% improvement in working memory.
 Being in a green space also showed added improvements in memory retention of patients suffering from strokes and dementia.
 Exposure to nature can also greatly influence cognitive development through the improved working memory of developing children.

 Interacting with nature has been shown to increase an individual’s self-esteem.

 The more plants in the room, the happier people are!
 Though even a slight view of greenery outside an office window was shown to have positive effects on mood and productivity.